Data Services In Cambridge MA At NW Database Services

 What is Data Cleansing?

 Rogue data refers to incomplete, incorrect, irrelevant, corrupted or incorrectly formatted data.
-Another part of the process is deduplication.
-Also known as “deduping”, it’s also called “deduping”.
-This means identical data points can be combined or removed.
-Why is this important?
+One aspect of deduplication that’s often mentioned as part of this process is deduping.
+Deduping allows identical data points to be combined or eliminated – an essential part of deduping.

 Why Is Data Cleansing Important?